jeffskinnerbox/.dotfiles/pkg-nvim/nvim/lua/experimental/README.md

 vim: ts=2:sw=2:sts=2:et:ai:
 ```

+I'm disabling modeline in the `options.lua` file via `vim.opt.modeline = false`.
+As began to more heavily use the modeline function,
+I got increasing number of error, trouble with mouse focus, and other mysterious events.
+I tried to track down the errors but no success.
+My searching of the web produce several articles like this one:
+"[How aren't modelines breaking everything??][02]".
+I believe I can get similar functionality via "[Vim’s ftplugin system][03]".

 ## Adding a Vim modeline in a Markdown document
 Place this at the bottom of the file: `[modeline]: # ( vim: ts=2:sw=2:sts=2:et:ai: )`